sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

 2. the bulk chunk size of counter `SAI_PORT_STAT_IF_OUT_QLEN` is 0, which mean 1 bulk will fetch the counter of all ports
 3. the bulk chunk size of rest counter IDs is the counter group's bulk chunk size.

-The counter IDs will be break into a partition which consists of a group of sub sets `{{all FEC counters starting with SAI_PORT_STAT_IF_IN_FEC}, {SAI_PORT_STAT_IF_OUT_QLEN}, {the rest counters}}`.
+The counter IDs will be split to a partition which consists of a group of sub sets `{{all FEC counters starting with SAI_PORT_STAT_IF_IN_FEC}, {SAI_PORT_STAT_IF_OUT_QLEN}, {the rest counters}}`.
 The counter IDs in each sub set share the unified bulk chunk size and will be poll together.
-To simplify the logic, it is not supported to change the partition, which means it does not allow to split counter IDs into a differet sub sets once they have been split.

-In the above example, once the bulk chunk size is set in the way, a customer can only changes the bulk size of each group but can not change the way the sub sets are split.
+In the above example, once the bulk chunk size is set in the way, a customer can only changes the bulk size of each set but can not change the way the sub sets are split.
 Eg.

 1. `SAI_PORT_STAT_IF_IN_FEC:16,SAI_PORT_STAT_IF_OUT_QLEN:0` can be used to set the bulk chunk size to 16 and 0 for of all FEC counters and counter `SAI_PORT_STAT_IF_OUT_QLEN` respectively.
 2. `SAI_PORT_STAT_IF_IN_FEC:16,SAI_PORT_STAT_IF_OUT_QLEN:0,SAI_PORT_STAT_ETHER_STATS:64` is not supported because it changes the partition.